 The Tylenol Autism Class Action Lawsuit

-9/23/22 Update on Acetaminophen/Tylenol Autism Lawsuit
+November 2023 Update on Acetaminophen/Tylenol Autism Lawsuit

 A motion to consolidate just over twenty (20) Tylenol autism lawsuits will be heard on September 29, 2022, by the Judicial Panel of Multidistrict Litigation (JPML).
-The various plaintiff lawyers are pushing the JPML to assign venue in United States Federal Court, Northern District of California or the Eastern District of New York.
-The defendants are opposing the creation of a Tylenol autism MDL (Multidistrict Litigation) on the grounds that plaintiffs have only filed lawsuits against the retailers and not the manufacturers.
-In the alternative, the defendants are pushing for venue to be in the District of New Jersey which is a less favorable jurisdiction for plaintiffs.
+The plaintiff lawyers are pushing the JPML to assign a venue in the United States Federal Court, the Northern District of California, or the Eastern District of New York.

 The Purpose of Creating an MDL